ferrilab/bitvec/README.md

 ## What Makes `bitvec` Different Than All The Other Bit Vector Crates

-The most significant differences are that `bitvec` provides arbitrary bit ordering through the `Cursor` trait, and provides a full-featured slice type.
+The most significant differences are that `bitvec` provides arbitrary bit ordering through the `BitOrder` trait, and provides a full-featured slice type.
 Other crates have fixed orderings, and are often unable to produce slices that begin at any arbitrary bit.